-We are proud to announce that Kinetic River has received our first Japanese patent allowance: Patent No. 6,941,053 “Particle analysis and sorting apparatus and methods.”
+We are proud to announce that Kinetic River has been issued its first Japanese patent: Patent No. 6,941,053 “Particle analysis and sorting apparatus and methods.”
 It was a lengthy process, but well worth it as Japan represents an important segment of the global flow cytometry marketplace.

 This marks our company’s fourteenth patent overall (twelve in the U.S., one in China, and now one in Japan), and it further broadens our patent portfolio as the first patent outside the U.S. for our Arno compensation-free flow cytometry platform.
 Our latest patent extends the reach of our IP coverage in fluorescence lifetime technologies.